cdrpro/cdrpro.github.io/en/macros/question-answer.md

 #### Is there any other ways to pay?

-It's PayPal USD (VISA, MasterCard, Maestro, DISCOVER, American Express) only.
+It's PayPal USD (account is required) only.

 #### If I buy a macro, can I install it on multiple computers?
 For example at work and at home.